 Need for exercise / Sporty

 Just because these cats are small, it doesn’t mean they don’t need to move!
-Like other cats, you must be sure to offer them physical and mental activities to keep them occupied and contribute to their wellbeing.
+Like other cats, you must be sure to offer them mental and physical activities to keep them occupied and contribute to their wellbeing.

 Tendency to run away